Paul Nixon: Group stage

 In England's first 2007 Cricket World Cup match against New Zealand on 16 March 2007, he again shared a stand with Liam Plunkett – this time of 71 – to boost the total to 209.
 He ended the innings 42 not out, hitting five 4s having faced 41 balls.
 This stand turned out to be the best eighth wicket partnership in the whole of the competition.
 In New Zealand's reply, Nixon caught Lou Vincent off the bowling of James Anderson as the opener was dismissed for 0.
 Despite being 2–2 at one stage, the Kiwi's eventually won by 6 wickets, with Scott Styris and Jacob Oram both hitting unbeaten half centuries.

 On 18 March, England took on Canada and Nixon hit 23 off 8 balls, a knock which included four 4s and a 6 – a strike rate of just under 288.
-This helped his side accumulate 279.
+This helped his team accumulate 279.
 In their innings, Canada were chasing England's total well, when Nixon stumped Asif Mulla who was on 58, off the bowling of Ravi Bopara.
 A certain amount of momentum was lost as a result, as the Canadians succumbed to a 51 run defeat.

 Six days later, England beat Kenya by 7 wickets, although Nixon was not required to bat.